twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 ### /verify-passcode

 Verifies that the passcode in the request header is correct.
 The client can call this endpoint to validate a passcode the user has entered.

+Invalid or expired passcodes will return a `401` error code with an accompanying error object as described [above](#authentication).

 Request parameters: